Spheroid technology

 WHAT PROCEDURES ARE NECESSARY FOR THE TREAMENT WITH ACI AND WHAT HAPPENS AFTERWARDS?

-What procedures are necessary for ACI, how does the procedure looks like, what are the steps after ACI, and how long does the rehabilitation take?
+It is described what procedures are necessary for ACI, how the procedure looks like, what steps are necessary after ACI, and how long the rehabilitation takes.

 Video abspielen